 This should be obvious, but I love cooking and testing out new recipes and cooking methods.
 And you might love this process too, but I bet that—at least some days—you just want to make the easiest recipe possible.
 It’s that, or ordering in a large pizza and scarfing it down with a glass of red wine or three.

-Not that there’s anything wrong with the large pizza + bottle of wine combo once in awhile, but if you want to cut back on your food delivery, develop healthier habits, and/or cook more frequently at home especially on weeknights, then I’ve go the perfect solution for you!
+Not that there’s anything wrong with the large pizza + bottle of wine combo, but if you want to cut back on your food delivery, develop healthier habits, and/or cook more frequently at home especially on weeknights, then I’ve go the perfect solution for you!

 Enter dump-and-go Instant Pot recipes.
 If that wasn’t self-explanatory, I’m talking about recipes where you can just dump in a bunch of ingredients into the Instant Pot, turn on the pressure cook setting, walk away, and come back to a complete dinner!

-Since I am a stickler for maximizing flavor, that is definitely not what we’re going to do with this Thai Red Curry Sweet Potato Soup!
+Since I am a stickler for maximizing flavor, that is definitely not what we’re going to do with this recipe!

 Why you’re going to like this Thai Red Curry Soup